isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 exactly a memoized trie looks like.
-Having done that work, we will then immortalize this thinking in a new type, which indexes a `type:Trie`, proving that trie does indeed memoize the particular function.[^cite-trick] Only after all of this work is done will we jump into implementation, using our types to guarantee correctness *by construction.*
+Having done that work, we will then immortalize this thinking in a new type, which indexes a `type:Trie`, proving that trie does indeed memoize the particular function.[^cite-trick] Only after all this work is done will we jump into implementation, using our types to guarantee correctness *by construction.*

 [^cite-trick]: This is a trick I learned from @scholz_parsing_2011, where you